-Ontario offers no provincial rebates, but it does give EV owners free carpool lane access.
+Ontario offers no provincial rebates but gives EV owners free carpool lane access.

-Quebec offers an $8,000 point-of-sale rebate on all new electric vehicles with an MSRP under $60,000, so the Model 3 Standard Range and Standard Range Plus would be eligible.
-This stacks on the federal rebate for up to $16,000 in savings.
+Quebec offers a $7,000 point-of-sale rebate on all new electric vehicles with an MSRP under $60,000, so the base Model 3 RWD would be eligible.
+This stacks on the federal rebate for up to $12,000 in savings.

-You're also eligible for rebates when leasing a new Model 3 Standard Range or Standard Range Plus.
+You're also eligible for rebates when leasing a new Model 3 RWD.
 These credits are based on the lease length.

 In addition to the rebates, Quebec also gives EV owners access to reserved lanes and free passage on toll bridges and ferries.

-Yukon offers up to a $5,000 point-of-sale rebate on all new EVs that start under $55,000.
+Yukon offers up to a $5,000 point-of-sale rebate on all new EVs that start under $60,000.
 This rebate is also eligible for those who want to lease a Model 3.
-You'll get the full rebate on any lease that is three years or longer.
-Leases fewer than three years get a prorated rebate.
+You'll get the full rebate on any three-year or longer lease.
+Leases under three years get a prorated rebate.

 Yukon residents can also buy their Model 3 outside Yukon and import it without losing the rebate.
 Plus, Yukon will give you up to a $1,500 rebate to cover shipping the vehicle.

 Purchasing a new Tesla Model 3 in Canada isn't the most convenient experience, and finding a quality pre-owned one can be equally challenging.
-Fortunately, the EV market has grown significantly, and there are plenty of alternatives from other automakers to consider.
-If you can’t get your hands on a Tesla Model 3 in Canada, consider these options.
+Fortunately, the EV market has grown significantly, and there are plenty of alternative electric vehicles from other automakers to consider.
+Consider these options if you can’t get your hands on a Tesla Model 3 in Canada.